 The Western Landowners Alliance was born.

 * We use the terms “ranches,” “working lands,” “mixed-use lands” and “private lands” synonymously to denote large deeded parcels, or mixed parcels of deeded and public allotment land.
-We consider a variety of practices as qualifying as “working” use of the land, including grazing, timber management, guest services, and active conservation management.
+We consider that a variety of practices qualify as “working” use of the land, including grazing, timber management, guest services, and active conservation management.

 “To waste, to destroy our natural resources, to skin and exhaust the land instead of using it so as to increase its usefulness, will result in undermining in the days of our children the very prosperity which we ought by right to hand down to them amplified and developed.”

 Stay up to date on policy changes and new developments.